 OPTIONAL

-I like to add a glaze to the top.
+If I don’t add the sugar to the top, I like to add a glaze.
 I realize there’s already an excessive amount of sugar in this small cake, but I figure what’s a little more?
 Mix together 1/3 cup powdered sugar and one to two teaspoons cold water.
 Pour over the cooled cake.

 Rhubarb Soda